Assassinio nella cattedrale

-Assassinio nella cattedrale (Murder in the Cathedral) is an opera in two acts and an intermezzo by the Italian composer Ildebrando Pizzetti.
-The libretto is an adaptation by the composer of an Italian translation of T. S. Eliot's 1935 play Murder in the Cathedral.
-The opera was first performed at La Scala, Milan, on 1 March 1958.
+Assassinio nella cattedrale (Murder in the Cathedral) is an opera in two acts and an intermezzo by the Italian composer Ildebrando Pizzetti, who also wrote the libretto.
+He adapted it from an Italian translation of T. S. Eliot's 1935 play Murder in the Cathedral.
+The opera was premiered at La Scala, Milan, on 1 March 1958.
 The opera was performed for the first time in Canada the following year at the Montreal Festivals.